HalitU/itucsdb1621/docs/index.rst

 	* A poster can tag other users to specific locations on images.
 	* A tag can be deleted or edited by tagged user.
 	* Users can create new groups with the people they followed.
 	* Users can organize events.

-Contents:

 .. toctree::

-   :maxdepth: 1
+   install
    user/index
    developer/index